microsoft/accbpg/README.md

 * ABPG-gain (ABPG with gain adaption)
 * ABDA (Accelerated Bregman dual averaging) method

-[HRX2018] Filip Hanzely, Peter Richtarik, and Lin Xiao, [Accelerated Bregman proximal gradient methods for relatively-smooth convex optimization](http://arXiv), arXiv:1808.xxxxx, August 2018.

 ## Installation

-Clone from GitHub.
+Clone or fork from GitHub.
 Or install from PyPI:

     pip install accbpg